Bulzeye89/bikesharing/README.md

 For the purpose of this analysis, NYC citibike data from August of 2019 was used from a csv file.
 Unfortunately, the file was too large to upload here.
 The data was initially cleaned up by loading it into a jupyter timebook and converting the tripduration column from an integer datatype to a date time datatype.
 This [ipynb file](https://github.com/Bulzeye89/bikesharing/blob/main/NYC_CitiBike_Challenge.ipynb) can be found here.
 From here, the data was uploaded to Tableau for further analysis and the rendering of the below charts.

-The NYC data reveals a rather large portion of trips are taken by male subscribers.
+The NYC data reveals a rather large portion of the trips are taken by male subscribers.
 <p>
 <img src="https://github.com/Bulzeye89/bikesharing/blob/main/Resources/Charts/User_Trips_by_Gender_by_Weekday.png">
 </p>